 Vitabiotics Wellbaby Multi-Vitamin Liquid

 Made for infants ages 6 months to 4 years old, this mineral liquid form of multivitamin supplement contains vitamins A, C and D to help the growth and development of bones in children.
 Free from artificial sweeteners, colours or flavours.

-One reviewer said: 'After using this product, my son has somehow managed to stay clear of any bugs/coughs/colds - he is a premie which meant he has been very prone to get any little bugs.
+One reviewer said: 'After using this product, my son has somehow managed to stay clear of any bugs/coughs/colds - he was a premie which meant he was very prone to get any little bugs.